Working with the Policies page

 Disk Image Formats | When selected, includes analysis of ISO 9660 and WIM files in the scheduled scan |

-Limit Number Of Nested Zip Folders To | Restricts scans of archives within archives to the given value |
+Limit Number Of Nested Zip Folders is 1 | Restricts scans of archives within archives to the given value |

 Exclude Folders | Excludes the designated files and folders from analysis during scans |